IBM/ToDoBackend/README.md

    1. Select the Application folder in the left hand explorer in Xcode
    2. Select File > New > File... from the pull down menu
    3. Select Swift File and click Next
-   4. Name the file Models.swift, ensure the Targets is set to "Application" and click Create
+   4. Name the file `Models.swift`, change the "Targets" from "ToDoServerPackageDescription" to "Application", then click Create
    5. Add the following to the created file:
    ```swift
    public struct ToDo : Codable {